 Rhythmic rainfall tapped my office window, the gentle monotony adding to my late afternoon fatigue.
-I pushed a stack of exams aside and leaned back in my chair as I rubbed my tired eyes.
-Two more weeks of giving and grading tests, and then this semester would be over, and not a moment too soon, as far as I was concerned.
+I pushed aside a stack of exams and leaned back in my chair as I rubbed my tired eyes.
+A few more weeks of giving and grading tests, and this semester would be over.
+Not a moment too soon, as far as I was concerned.

 I glared at the exams.
-When I was sure the bastards weren’t going to grade themselves, I sat up and picked up my red pen once again.
+When I was sure the bastards weren’t going to grade themselves, I swore and picked up my pen once again.
 As soon as I started reading, though, the words on the page started to run like rain sliding down glass.

 A Red Bull.
 That’s what I needed.
 Maybe two.